Halal Certification and Verification

-The facilities which require Halal certification for their products must accept and comply with the following general requirements of the VERITYOne Systems (referred to thereafter as VERITY):
+The facilities which require Halal certification for their products must accept and comply with the following general requirements of the VERITYOne Systems (referred to hereafter as VERITY):

-The slaughter facility must be a USDA inspected one (applies Meat/Poultry Harvest and Further Processing Facilities).
+The slaughter facility must be a USDA inspected facility (applies Meat/Poultry Harvest and Further Processing Facilities).

 - Identify the animal species and/or the products requiring Halal certification.